sarthak20244/Social-Media-Analysis/README.md

   ![Capture](https://github.com/user-attachments/assets/3b5ef37a-2ac1-4bb1-89cf-c6e0d3ed37cf)

 - Insight:

-Age 20 (23.89%) and 24 (23.56%) top the chart, making up nearly half (47.45%) of all cases.
+1.Age 20 (23.89%) and 24 (23.56%) top the chart, making up nearly half (47.45%) of all cases.

-Age 21 follows closely with 22.65%, indicating that early 20s are the most vulnerable group.
+2.Age 21 follows closely with 22.65%, indicating that early 20s are the most vulnerable group.

 ## 2. Mental Health Score vs Risk
 - Question: How does mental health score correlate with addiction, academic, and sleep risks?
   ![Capture1](https://github.com/user-attachments/assets/3e259c75-739e-41b8-9640-abf6a7a6bb0f)

--Insight:
+- Insight:

-Risk levels peak at a mental health score of 6, suggesting moderate mental health is associated with the highest vulnerability.
+1.Risk levels peak at a mental health score of 6, suggesting moderate mental health is associated with the highest vulnerability.

-As scores increase beyond 6, risk sharply drops — indicating better mental health correlates with reduced risk.
+2.As scores increase beyond 6, risk sharply drops — indicating better mental health correlates with reduced risk.

 ## 3. Academics and Sleep Affected (by Gender)
 - Question: How do gender and addiction impact academic performance and sleep?
   ![Capture2](https://github.com/user-attachments/assets/9fe60533-280e-4fe0-9934-493765fc53d0)

--Insight:
+- Insight:

-Both academic performance and sleep are significantly affected, with males showing higher levels of impact than females.
+1.Both academic performance and sleep are significantly affected, with males showing higher levels of impact than females.

-More males suffer academically and experience sleep disruption, pointing to gender-specific susceptibility.
+2.More males suffer academically and experience sleep disruption, pointing to gender-specific susceptibility.

 ## 4. Addiction Summary Metrics
 - Question: What is the overall impact of social media addiction?
   ![Capture3](https://github.com/user-attachments/assets/aa8909d5-6ec0-4866-91a3-11f4101a8f31)

--Insight:
+- Insight:

-4538 individuals are addicted.
+1.4538 individuals are addicted.

-453 have their academics hampered.
+2.453 have their academics hampered.

-Sleep for this group is also noted as "Affected", indicating widespread health impacts.
+3.Sleep for this group is also noted as "Affected", indicating widespread health impacts.

 ## 5. Risk Level Distribution
 - Question: How are users distributed across risk categories?